 Growth Marketing Conf is a marketing conference held annually in San Francisco with speakers representing world-leading companies.

-Tickets cost around $1311, and the average number of attendees reaches 2000 people.
-In 2019 the organizers decided to entrust Facebook promotion to Tendee team.
+Tickets cost around $1311, and the average number of attendees is 2000 people.
+In 2019, the organizers decided to entrust Facebook promotion to the Tendee team.

 Get orders (conversions) from Facebook under $300 (up to 30% of the ticket price).

 - Completed order cost reduced from $300 to $51 (just 5% of the ticket cost).

 We have two leverages for conversion cost: targeting settings (who sees ads) and creatives (what ads offer).
 The conversion cost reduction plan rests upon these two variables.

 - Formulate a hypothesis regarding the targeting and creatives.
 Allocate test budget.

 - Keep the optimal audience settings with the lowest cost.

 - Test creatives.